CarlVinten/TinyTapeout_1/README.md

 ## My docs

-In this project I will try to make an ALU
+In this project I will try to make an ALU.